KeyboardKit/website/_includes/kankoda/licenses/terms.md

 Standard licenses are validated using network requests.
 The license validation is designed to handle temporary connectivity loss, but requires regular connectivity for a license to be properly validated.

-Yearly Gold/Business/Custom/Enterprise licenses are encoded into the Software and also delivered as encrypted files.
-Both options are validated on-device without requiring network-based validation.
+Yearly Gold/Business/Custom/Enterprise licenses are delivered as encrypted files and are validated on-device, without the need for network-based validation.

 ## License Expiration

 Standard licenses expire when the subscription ends, or when the on-device license or license file expires.
-This will stop {{product}} from being used until the license is renewed.
+This will stop the Software from being used until the license is renewed.

-Yearly Gold/Business/Custom/Enterprise licenses can customize the license expiration behavior, to allow a grace period in already shipped versions of the related product.
+Yearly Gold/Business/Custom/Enterprise licenses can customize the license expiration behavior to allow a grace period in already shipped versions of the related product.

 ## Free Trial

-Standard licenses that are purchased via the online store include a free trial with unlimited access to non-consumption features in the selected tier.
+Standard licenses that are purchased via the online store include a free trial with unlimited access to non-consumption based features in the selected tier.

 The trial will automatically convert to a paid plan if it's not cancelled before the trial period ends.

 ## Refunds

-Standard licenses that are purchased via the online store honor the store refund policy (7 days for Gumroad and 14 days for Paddle).
+Standard licenses that are purchased via the online store honor the store-specific refund policy (7 days for Gumroad, and 14 days for Paddle).

-No refunds will be approved after a license has been encoded into the Software or delivered as an encrypted license file.
+No refunds will be approved after a license has been activated and encoded into the Software, or delivered as a license file to the licensee.

 ## Technical Information